 For this reason, I have received a lot of requests for Vegan recipes to make at dinner time on Christmas.

 When thinking about which recipes to share, my mind always came back to this traditional German Christmas dish which is based around potato dumplings and pickled red cabbage.

 There are plenty of vegan recipes for your standard Christmas roast and the like.
 These are fine.
 However after some time, I feel these can get quiet boring and uneventful for such an occasion.

 You need a recipe which is exciting, distinctive and absolutely bursting with Christmas flavour.

 So if you’re interested in challenging yourself in the kitchen this Christmas and want to totally shock your family and friends with an unbelievably delicious and unique dish – then check out the recipe below and try for yourself!

-My first experiences in Germany
+Vegan experiences in Germany

 When I first moved to Germany from Australia, there were all sorts of new dishes I had to get used to.
 Not to mention an entirely new language to learn with all sorts of confusing words for animals and animal by-products!